sgmurphy/wordpress-plugins/simple-banner/readme.txt

 4. This is the settings page... and the fourth screen shot.

 == Changelog ==

+= 2.17.1 =
+* Fix relative paths in preview banner, tested to WP 6.5

 = 2.17.0 =
 * New disabled page paths feature